 Why False Positive Pregnancy Tests Happen

 A true false positive pregnancy test is a false positive that happens when a woman truly isn’t pregnant.
-Medications are the leading reason for true false positives because certain medications can change the way a woman’s endocrine system behaves.
+Medications are the leading reason for false positive tests because certain medications can change the way a woman’s endocrine system behaves.
 This can cause the body to release hormones that resemble HCG, or even to produce HCG.

 In addition to medications, some other factors that can lead to false positive pregnant tests include: